i05nagai/memorandum/language/english_speaking.md

 * influence
     * You're a bad influence on her
 * put
+    * put a wet signature on
+        * A wet signature is created when a person physically marks a document.
+In some cultures this is done by writing a name in a stylized, cursive format (or even a simple “X”) on a piece of paper.
+    * put up with
+        * to accept or continue to accept an unpleasant situation or experience, or someone who behaves unpleasantly
     * put up
         * put up the poster
     * put an end to